Paul DeJong: Personal life

 DeJong has a younger brother, Matthew, and a younger sister, Emma.
+He lives in Riviera Beach, Florida.

 After the 2017 season, DeJong participated in a scientific study as laboratory assistant with Lawrence Rocks exploring the effects of differing temperatures on the flight of the path of the baseball.
 DeJong and Rocks also appeared together on MLB Now at the 2017 winter meetings.
 Lawrence Rocks is the father of Burton Rocks, who negotiated DeJong's first major league contract.

+In 2022, Illinois State University announced that its baseball hitting facility would be named the "Paul DeJong Baseball Training Facility" to recognize DeJong's financial support of Redbird Athletics and the university.